Top of page Skip to main content

 Target rationale

 Treasury established 70% as a baseline for the stakeholder survey and ministerial feedback questionnaire in 2021–22.
-Treasury has increased the target for the ministerial feedback questionnaire for 2024–25 and forward years to align with the methodology for assessing performance and the prior year performance results.
-Treasury increased the target for the stakeholder survey for 2024–25 to 80% in‑line with the Corporate Plan 2023–24.
+Treasury has increased the target for the ministerial feedback questionnaire for 2025–26 and forward years to align with the methodology for assessing performance and the prior year performance results.
+Treasury increased the targets for the stakeholder survey in the forward years based on improvements in the 2024–25 performance results.

 Methodology